Biosystems-Analytics-Lab/shellcast/README.md

 ### Deploy the app to Google App Engine
 1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.
 2. From the root directory of the repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.
-The app.yaml file contains all of the configuration needed to deploy the app correctly.
-The .gcloudignore file is similar to a .gitignore file in the sense that it specifies all of the files that will *not* be uploaded to Google Cloud during deployments.